PacoReinaCampo/MPSoC-DV/requirements/python/book/chapters/chapter9.md

-# Top-level Components
+# TOP-LEVEL COMPONENTS

 In Python, top-level components refer to the various ways in which Python code can be executed and interacted with, including complete programs, file input, interactive input, and expression input.
 Let’s explore each of these components.

-## Complete Python Programs
+## COMPLETE PYTHON PROGRAMS

 Complete Python programs are scripts or modules that are executed from start to finish.
 These programs typically consist of a sequence of statements and definitions that are executed when the script is run.